 Pigs love food, but they love routine even more.
 Decide how many meals a day your pig needs.
 Feeding a pig two to three times a day will keep it well-fed and content.

 You can train a greedy pig much as you would a dog.
 Don’t feed it from the table or out of the kitchen.
 Don’t share your meals with your pig or give him food off your plate.
-Make a clear distinction between your food and their’s and your pig will soon learn not to beg or harass you for food.
+Make a clear distinction between your food and theirs; your pig will soon learn not to beg or harass you for food.

 Our article How To Care For Your Pet Pig, Everything You Need To Know, provides more information on the best dietary regime for your pet pig.